sambajahlo/SafeAlertSite/README.md

 ## Deployment

-In order to use and deploy this app you need to replace the keys with your own in one place in /views/index.pug on line 16 and 17.
-It will not subscribe to any user unless the url ends in /uuid/"uuid"/lat/"lat"/lon/"lon" with the "lat" and "lon" being the inital location where the app user pressed the alert button.
+In order to use and deploy this app, you need to replace the keys with your own in one place in /views/index.pug on line 16 and 17.
+It will not subscribe to any user unless the URL ends in /uuid/"uuid"/lat/"lat"/lon/"lon" with the "lat" and "lon" being the initial location where the app user pressed the alert button.
 The "uuid" is the channel name that the webpage subscribes to in order to get updates from the user.
-If there is no new messages it is receiving then it will only load that point.
+If there are no new messages it is receiving then it will only load the original point in the url.
  You should now be able to load the Real-Time updating map!

 ## Authors